Local Projections vs. VARs: Lessons From Thousands of DGPs: Estimation methods

-The VAR model averaging estimator effectively includes LP among the list of candidate estimators (as in the related approach of \citealp{MirandaAgrippino2019}).
-This is because the candidate VAR(20) model gives similar results as LP with several lagged controls, at all horizons considered in our study \citep{Plagborg2020}. \end{enumerate} Observed shock identification is carried out by simply ordering the shock first in the recursive VAR.
-We consider two different approaches to IV estimation: \begin{enumerate}[i)] \item \textbf{Internal instruments.} Proceed as if the IV were equal to the true shock of interest, i.e., order the IV first in the VAR and compute responses to the first orthogonalized innovation \citep{Ramey2011}. \citet{Plagborg2020} prove that this approach consistently estimates the \emph{normalized} structural impulse responses \eqref{eq:IRF_IV} even if the IV is contaminated with measurement error as in \eqref{eq:IV}, and even if the shock is non-invertible. \item \textbf{SVAR-IV} (also known as proxy-SVAR).
+The VAR model averaging estimator effectively includes LP among the list of candidate estimators (as in the related approach of \citealp{MirandaAgrippino2021}).
+This is because the candidate VAR(20) model gives results similar to LP with several lagged controls, at all horizons considered in our study \citep{Plagborg2020}. \end{enumerate} Observed shock identification is carried out by simply ordering the shock first in the recursive VAR.
+Recursive identification is implemented as usual in the VAR literature.
+We consider two different approaches to IV estimation: \begin{enumerate}[i)] \item \textbf{Internal instruments.} Proceed as if the IV were equal to the true shock of interest, i.e., order the IV first in the VAR and compute responses to the first orthogonalized innovation \citep{Ramey2011}. \citet{Plagborg2020} prove that this approach consistently estimates the normalized structural impulse responses \eqref{eq:IRF_IV} even if the IV is contaminated with measurement error as in \eqref{eq:IV}, and even if the shock is non-invertible. \item \textbf{SVAR-IV} (also known as proxy-SVAR).
 Exclude the IV from the reduced-form VAR, and estimate the structural shock by projecting the IV on the reduced-form VAR innovations \citep{Stock2008,Stock2012bpea,Mertens2013,Gertler2015}.
-This estimator is consistent if the shock of interest is invertible, but not otherwise \citep{Forni2019,MirandaAgrippino_invert,Plagborg2020_var_decomp}.
-We shall see that the SVAR-IV estimator tends to have lower variance than the ``internal instruments'' estimator due to the smaller dimension of the VAR system, potentially justifying the use of the former despite its lack of robustness to non-invertibility. \end{enumerate} We implement the ``internal instruments'' approach using all four types of VAR estimation techniques described earlier.
-For brevity, we only consider the least-squares version of the SVAR-IV estimator.
+This estimator is consistent if the shock of interest is invertible, but not otherwise \citep{Forni2019,Plagborg2020_var_decomp,MirandaAgrippino_invert}.
+We shall see that the SVAR-IV estimator tends to exhibit lower dispersion than the ``internal instruments'' estimator due to the smaller dimension of the VAR system. \end{enumerate} We implement the ``internal instruments'' approach using all four types of VAR estimation techniques described earlier.
+For brevity, we only consider the least-squares version of the ``external instrument'' SVAR-IV estimator.

-To visualize the various estimation methods, \cref{app:results_irfs} plots the estimated impulse response functions in a few data sets simulated from a single DGP.
+\paragraph{Lag length selection.} As a baseline, the LP and VAR estimators use $p=4$ lags for estimation (except of course VAR model averaging, which uses many different lag lengths).
+In our DGPs, the Akaike Information Criterion almost always selects very short lag lengths $\hat{p}_{AIC}$, as we discuss further in \cref{sec:results_selection} below.
+Thus, for all intents and purposes, our results may be interpreted as having been generated by the lag length selection rule $p = \max\lbrace \hat{p}_{AIC}, 4\rbrace$.
+Our reading of applied practice is that researchers typically include at least 4 lags in quarterly data.
+Results for $p=8$ are discussed in \cref{sec:results_robustness}.